godotengine/godot-docs/classes/class_image.rst

 Compresses the image to use less memory.
 Can not directly access pixel data while the image is compressed.
 Returns error if the chosen compression mode is not available.

-The ``mode`` parameter helps to pick the best compression method for DXT and ETC2 formats.
+The ``source`` parameter helps to pick the best compression method for DXT and ETC2 formats.
 It is ignored for ASTC compression.

 For ASTC compression, the ``astc_format`` parameter must be supplied.